baggiponte/pymi-pyo3/slides.md

   <img src="ferris.gif">

-    A bridge between Rust and Python
+    Use Rust in your Python Package
 </div>

 <div class="absolute bottom-5">